What places can I sell my used furniture?

 (sold-for-you)

 1).
-Buying your furniture outright
+Buys furniture outright

 How the process works